jzhang1198/kinetixsimulator/README.md

 # Kinetics Simulator

-This notebook allows you to simulate the kinetics of an arbitrary chemical reaction network.
+This notebook allows you to simulate the kinetics of a chemical reaction network.

 ## Before You Begin